These rabbits are currently available through New Mexico House Rabbit Society:

 He will attempt to ascend walls, blinds, his kennel...
 He will climb up to the window sill, through the blinds, to sit on the window ledge.

-He's about 2 months old right now, so will be ready for adoption following his neuter in November 2016.
-He's been in foster since early August from the Albuquerque shelter.
+He's about seven months old right now and has been in foster since early August from the Albuquerque shelter.

 He'll be medium sized when adult.